civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

   it work with this version of CTP2.
 Possible crash fix: cpuinf32.dll is no longer used to examine the CPU, didn't work on non intel CPUs anyway.
-Improvement: Have the great library start with something more useful than Advanced Infantry Tactics.
+Improved: Have the great library start with something more useful than Advanced Infantry Tactics.
 Fixed: A number of SLIC functions that used calls with inappropriate arguments.
 Fixed: Great library data between players in hotseat games is now cleared.